 Rock and Roll Birthdays

-Queen bass player John Deacon is 65.
-He retired from music completely after reuniting with the surviving members of the band in 1997 at an AIDS benefit, but did not participate in the Queen with Paul Rodgers tour, their 2001 induction into the Rock and Roll Hall of Fame, or the 2012 London Olympics closing ceremony.
+Queen bass player John Deacon is 66.
+He retired from music completely after reuniting with the surviving members of the band in 1997 at an AIDS benefit, but did not participate in the Queen with Paul Rodgers tour, their 2001 induction into the Rock and Roll Hall of Fame, the 2012 London Olympics closing ceremony, or this summer’s Queen with Adam Lambert tour, but he does still control the band’s finances, and they don’t do anything financial without consulting him.